Christmas Eve in United States

 In the evening, often just before bedtime, many families, particularly those with children, will hang up stockings on the fireplace or the end of their bed.
 These Christmas stockings are often red with a white fluffy trim, although they may be of any design and are often much bigger than the socks that they represent.
 Children hope that Santa Claus, a mythical figure thought to represent an ancient European saint, will enter their home via the chimney and fill their stocking with gifts, sweets and oranges.

 Christmas Eve is not a federal holiday.
-However, schools and other educational establishments are usually closed.
+However, it is a partial day off in states like Kansas, North Dakota, and Virginia.
+It is a state holiday in Kentucky, Michigan, North Carolina, Oklahoma, South Carolina, Texas, and Wisconsin.
+Most schools and other educational institutions throughout the U.S. are usually closed on December 26.
 Many organizations will open as usual, but some may close earlier or offer reduced services.
 Stores are normally open as usual, but may shut earlier.
 Stores and malls are likely to be very busy, as people look for last minute Christmas gifts and stock up on food for the festive season.

 Public transit systems may run a normal or reduced service, particularly in the evening.
 If you need to use public transit on Christmas Eve, is it a good idea to check the services that the appropriate companies offer carefully.
 Many people travel to visit family members or friends on Christmas Eve.
 There may be some congestion on roads and highways, particularly around major cities.
 Airports and long distance bus terminals may be especially busy.